-Based on the Company's risk management regulations, the company has been extracting the significant risks including those of the Group companies and has been planning the way to reduce the risk, and the follow-up including the progress of the plan has been made in the management meeting of where the President participate on monthly basis.
+Based on the Company's risk management regulations, the company has been extracting the significant risks including those of the Group companies and has been planning the way to reduce the risk, and the follow-up including the progress of the plan has been made in the management meeting in which the President participate.
 In addition, in particular, with regard to hazard risks, such as the earthquake and heavy snow, the BCM committee meetings were held four times a year, and an annual activity plan has been followed up in the meetings where the executives participate.

-3 Activities on subsidiary management
+2 Activities on subsidiary management

 Reporting and approval system is secured in accordance with the Affiliated Company Management Rules and the Overseas Affiliated Company Management Rules, activities of ASEAN foreign subsidiaries management have been reviewed on a monthly basis with participation by the President, and the activities of domestic subsidiaries have been followed up by the responsible business unit.
-In addition, in the current fiscal year, the budget and business plan for all group companies have been reported and shared by holding budget policy meetings and Leaders (policy presentation) where President of subsidiaries also participated.
+In addition, in the current fiscal year, the business plans for all group companies have been reported and shared by holding Leaders (policy presentation) in which President of subsidiaries also participated.